mjpost/sacrebleu/README.md

 ## Using SacreBLEU from Python

-For evaluation, it may be usefull to compute BLEU inside a script.
+For evaluation, it may be useful to compute BLEU inside a script.
 This is how you can do it:

 ```python
 import sacrebleu